angry-tony/A-collection-of-OSS-tools/README.md

 * [usbkill](https://github.com/hephaest0s/usbkill) - Kill switch that takes action when a USB device is connected -- `Python`
 * [VirusTotal](https://www.virustotal.com/) - Allows you to upload a file and have it scanned by tons of virus scanners -- `in-browser`
 * [ZMap](https://zmap.io/) - Scanner designed for large address spaces -- `in-browser`
+* [zzuf](https://github.com/samhocevar/zzuf) - Transparent application input fuzzer that works by intercepting file and network operations and changing random bits in the program's input -- `C`

 ---